-- 7 The park has identified that prescribed fire may be a useful tool for the following uses: - 8 1.
-Restoring natural ecological processes; - 2.
-Protecting natural and cultural resources; and - 10 3.
-Managing cultural landscapes. - 11 Prescribed fire would be planned and prioritized annually by the park, before being used as a tool, and - individual prescribed burn plans would be developed that adhere to the guidelines set forth in the - programmatic SFMP.
-Each prescribed burn plan would need to be approved by the park - superintendent.
-Treatment boundaries identified within the site-specific prescribed burn plan could - 15 correspond with existing features on the landscape, such as roads and waterways, but may also include - a hand line that is created along the park boundary or to connect existing features.
-Treatment unit - boundaries could also be augmented by mechanical/manual means to improve firefighter safety during - 18 fire operations by reducing fire intensity along the treatment edge, thereby creating areas to facilitate - 19 containment and control.
-Each prescribed fire would be managed and monitored by qualified personnel - prior to and during all operations until the fire is declared to be extinguished.
-Each prescribed burn plan - 21 would specify ignition tools and patterns, which would be ground or aerially based and could include - use of mixed gasoline and diesel fuel in drip torches, "fusees," flares fired from handheld pistols, gelled - 23 gasoline, and incendiary plastic spheres.
-This list does not preclude the use of new ignition tools - 24 developed during the life of the programmatic SFMP.
-Prescribed burns that exceed the scope of the - approved prescribed burn plan would be managed as wildfires.
-The appropriate compliance would be - 26 completed for the prescribed burn plan. - 27 The Park plans to burn up to approximately 1,200 acres annually under the FMP to improve wildlife - habitat, manage and encourage regeneration of desired oak-hickory forest types, manage grassland and - 29 old field habitats, aid in the recovery of native flora, reduce fuel loads, and control/reduce the - 30 encroachment of undesirable species.
-Prescribed burning will also be used to maintain and manage - 31 areas seeded with native grasses to remove woody vegetation, promote growth, enhance species - diversity, and prepare sites for follow-up herbicide applications to remove invasive species. - 33 The amount of prescribed burning is expected to vary each year based on weather conditions.
-The - majority of prescribed burning will be conducted from January to March; however, burning may - 35 continue into April if suitable burning conditions allow.
-Fall and late growing-season burns may also - 36 be needed to reduce the encroachment of woody vegetation and invasive species in native grasslands, - early successional habitat, and forested habitat.
-This burning will generally be conducted between mid- - October and January.
-The Park could conduct prescribed burning to approximately 200 acres April 1 to - 39 April 30, approximately 400 acres August 1 to November 14, and approximately 1,200 acres November - 40 15 to March 31.
-However, the annual acres of prescribed burning, when combined, will not exceed - 41 approximately 1,200 acres per year.
+The park has identified that prescribed fire may be a useful tool for the following uses:

+- 1. Restoring natural ecological processes;

+- 2. Protecting natural and cultural resources; and

+- 3. Managing cultural landscapes.

+Prescribed fire would be planned and prioritized annually by the park, before being used as a tool, and individual prescribed burn plans would be developed that adhere to the guidelines set forth in the programmatic SFMP.
+Each prescribed burn plan would need to be approved by the park superintendent.
+Treatment boundaries identified within the site-specific prescribed burn plan could correspond with existing features on the landscape, such as roads and waterways, but may also include a hand line that is created along the park boundary or to connect existing features.
+Treatment unit boundaries could also be augmented by mechanical/manual means to improve firefighter safety during fire operations by reducing fire intensity along the treatment edge, thereby creating areas to facilitate containment and control.
+Each prescribed fire would be managed and monitored by qualified personnel prior to and during all operations until the fire is declared to be extinguished.
+Each prescribed burn plan would specify ignition tools and patterns, which would be ground or aerially based and could include use of mixed gasoline and diesel fuel in drip torches, "fusees," flares fired from handheld pistols, gelled gasoline, and incendiary plastic spheres.
+This list does not preclude the use of new ignition tools developed during the life of the programmatic SFMP.
+Prescribed burns that exceed the scope of the approved prescribed burn plan would be managed as wildfires.
+The appropriate compliance would be completed for the prescribed burn plan.

+The Park plans to burn up to approximately 1,280 acres annually under the FMP to improve wildlife habitat, manage and encourage regeneration of desired oak-hickory forest types, manage grassland and old field habitats, aid in the recovery of native flora, reduce fuel loads, and control/reduce the encroachment of undesirable species.
+Prescribed burning will also be used to maintain and manage areas seeded with native grasses to remove woody vegetation, promote growth, enhance species diversity, and prepare sites for follow-up herbicide applications to remove invasive species.

+The amount of prescribed burning is expected to vary each year based on weather conditions.
+The majority of prescribed burning will be conducted from January to March; however, burning may continue into April if suitable burning conditions allow.
+Late growing-season burns may also be needed to reduce the encroachment of woody vegetation and invasive species in native grasslands, early successional habitat, and forested habitat.
+The Park could conduct prescribed burning to approximately 200 acres April 1 to

+April 30, approximately 400 acres August 1 to November 14, and approximately 1,200 acres November 15 to March 31.
+However, the annual acres of prescribed burning, when combined, will not exceed approximately 1,280 acres per year.
 No prescribed burning will occur from May 1 to July 31.